"This isn't what we wanted!"

 3. Meet them one on one.

-4. Determine their motivations.
+4. Determine their motivation.

 Have you ever dealt with a difficult project stakeholder?
 What did you do to diffuse the situation?
-Hit the comments and tell us your tales!
+Hit the comments below and tell us your tales!
 We'd love to learn from you.